tbuchan1997/safeguarding-landmark-project/README.md

 ### **Testing**

-Testing took place throughout the entire build using Dev Tools on Firefox and on the above real-world devices.
+Testing took place throughout the entire build using Dev Tools on Firefox and on several real-world devices available for simulation on devTools.

 ### **HTML Validation using W3C Validation**

- Code validation is available [here](/assets/docs/validations)
+ Code validation is available [here](/docs/validations)

 ## Credits